bwanab/clj_reversi/README.md

-# hop-test
+# reversi

-A Hoplon project designed to...well, that part is up to you.
+A Hoplon project designed to play a simple game of reversi

 ## Dependencies